William-Jay-Inclino/moneyflow/moneyflow-api/src/user/README.md

 1. Import the UserModule in your app.module.ts
 2. Ensure PrismaModule is available
-3. Configure Google OAuth in your application
+3. Configure email service for verification emails
 4. Use the provided endpoints for user registration and management

 ## Next Steps

-For complete Google OAuth integration, you may want to add:
+For complete authentication integration, you may want to add:
-- Google OAuth strategy with Passport
-- JWT token generation
+- JWT token generation and validation
 - Authentication guards
+- Password reset functionality
+- Email service integration
+- Rate limiting for authentication endpoints
-- User session management
+- Session management
-- OAuth callback handling